 Before we jump into choosing the right test… Here are some GMAT and GRE myths you've probably heard

 - Even if business schools admissions accept the GRE, they prefer the GMAT (not true and most business schools (including Harvard Business School) have spoken out directly against this myth)

 - A 720 is good enough because that's the threshold schools *believe* consulting firms screen for (none of that is true!)

 - It's ok to have a lower GRE because school average GREs are lower (what score is right for you is highly individual and specific to the rest of your profile – more on that below!)

 - Even if I have a high total score, if my quant score is low, I'm screwed (it depends!)

-- If I took the test once and got a 730 or above, I can quit while I'm ahead (NOOOOOO!!
+- If I took the test once and got a 730 or above, I can quit while I'm ahead because I am already clearing the minimum GMAT/GRE score required (NOOOOOO!!
 Most people get higher scores the second time and schools love both persistence and uber-high scores!)

 - And a new one: schools will discard or discount the results of the online test (nope!)